-- 1) Allow the PC to make the bribery offer. - 2) Assign a base chance of 30 for dishonesty for the NPC.
+1) Allow the PC to make the bribery offer.

+2) Assign a base chance of 30 for dishonesty for the NPC.
 Modify the base chance by the PC's honesty and profession, and the frequency of bribe attempts; the result is the Target# for the attempt.
 The modifier can be greater or less than this (CM's discretion).

 3) If the NPC is honest (70 percent of the time, according to our guidelines), he refuses the bribe, and he has a good chance of being outraged by the offer.
 To check, make another percent roll: if the number rolled is 30 or less, the NPC is outraged; if the number is higher than 31, the NPC simply refuses outright.
-An outraged NPC attempts to report the bribe and turns "the briber" over to the been offered enough.
-The chart below suggests the minimum payment that such an NPC expects, according to his profession:
+An outraged NPC attempts to report the bribe and turns "the briber" over to the police or other authorities.